rinikerlab/irsa/README.md

+The newest version of IRSA is published in form of a google colab file (see IRSA_COLAB.ipynb).
+The changes are discussed in

+@article{Boeselt2021,
+title={Improving the IR Spectra Alignment Algorithm with Spectra Deconvolution and Combination with Raman or VCD Spectroscopy}, author={L. Boeselt and R. Aerts and W. Herrebout and S. Riniker}, journal={submitted}}

 ## Version Beta 0.2
 If you use the algorithm or experimental data from this side and report your results, we would kindly ask you to cite